SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/shipment-creation-and-manifesting/index.md

       </Card>

       <Card title="Managing Despatch Dates" icon="calendar">
-        If you process pre-orders that need to be despatched on a specific date, a container ID could be set up for each date and shipments allocated based on requirements with the manifesting done by date, at container level.
+        If you process pre-orders that need to be despatched on a specific date, a container ID could be set up for each date and shipments allocated based on requirements with the manifesting done by date, at container level..

-        **Examples**: Date-based containers for scheduled releases or seasonal promotions.
       </Card>
     </Cards>